moostech/import-image-to-ec2-aws/README.md

 ##Caution!
 This is a community script, intended for Nuage VNS PoCs and Labs.
 It is not supported by Nuage.

-# Import NSG RAW Image from S3 to your Amazon EC2 account
+### Import your NSG raw Image from S3 to your Amazon EC2 account

 Hello there.
 Are you bored from manually importing the RAW VM image from your S3 to your Amazon EC2? if yes, then don't worry, I've created a python script that automates this process for you.